Julia Lennon: Julia and Jackie

-The commercial success of the Beatles allowed John to buy a four-bedroomed house in Gateacre Park Drive, Liverpool, for Julia and Jackie to live in with the Birches.
-They had previously been made legal guardians of the two girls; Dykins' parentage had been disregarded as he had never legally married Julia.
+The commercial success of the Beatles allowed John to buy a four-bedroom house in Gateacre Park Drive, Liverpool, for Julia and Jackie to live in with the Birches.
+They had previously been made legal guardians of the two girls; Dykins' parentage had been disregarded as he had never married Julia.
 After John's death, his widow, Yoko Ono, became the owner of the house and sought to sell it, later giving it to the Salvation Army on 2 November 1993, even though John had once written a letter, stating: "I always thought of the house he's in [Birch] as my contribution towards looking after Julia [Baird] and Jackie.
 I would prefer the girls to use it."

 Julia and Jackie later met their half-sister, Ingrid Pedersen, when they were present at the ceremony to place a Blue Heritage plaque on Smith's house to commemorate that John had lived there.
 Their cousin Stanley Parkes was on the ladder fixing the plaque to the wall and said, "I think I can see Ingrid" [walking towards the house].
 Baird and her sister were surprised, as it meant that Parkes had seen Pedersen before, even though Baird and Jackie never had.
 When all three finally met for the first time, Baird was shocked that Ingrid did not look anything like the Stanley family, as she had "pale blue eyes and fair hair".